appleraincoat/tp/docs/DeveloperGuide.md

     * 1a1.
 Realodex shows an error message indicating that the filter criteria cannot be empty.

     * 1a2.
-User inputs a non-empty remark.
+User inputs a remark.

+    * 1a3.
+Steps 1a1 to 1a2 repeats until the input remark is valid.

   * Use case resumes from step 2.

-      Use case ends.

 <div style="page-break-after: always;"></div>